dfosco/dfosco.github.io/_posts/2015-02-04-americans-try-brazilian-snacks-for-the-first-time.markdown

 This is so much funnier to me than it is to you.

-Yes, because I'm brazilian, for those of you that don't know.
+Yes, because I‘m brazilian, for those of you that don’t know.